stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 - need to determine the optimal K, at least from what the data suggests.
 - usually there is a cross validation approach for tools like STRUCTURE and ADMIXTURE, but there doesnt seem to be one for NGSadmix
-- Guilluame Salle used a MAD approach, calculating admixture for the population, leaving one chromosome out a time.
+- Guillaume Salle used a MAD approach, calculating admixture for the population, leaving one chromosome out a time.
 - Will try this, using scaffolds longer than 1 Mb to make it manageable.

 ```bash